|This page is rather stubbly and could use some expansion.|

 Subtitles=(Subtitle=(Speaker=\"Vending Machine\",Subtitle=\"This is what you?re wearing?\")) Subtitles=(Subtitle=(Speaker=\"Vending Machine\",Subtitle=\"I can have it for you on Tuesday...
 Okay, Monday, if it?s such an emergency.\")) Subtitles=(Subtitle=(Speaker=\"Vending Machine\",Subtitle=\"For handful of gelt, you?ll feel like a million bucks.\")) Subtitles=(Subtitle=(Speaker=\"Vending Machine\",Subtitle=\"What?s with the shmata?
 Come on, I?ll put you into some nice velvet.\")) Subtitles=(Subtitle=(Speaker=\"Vending Machine\",Subtitle=\"What do you want for these prices?\")) Subtitles=(Subtitle=(Speaker=\"Vending Machine\",Subtitle=\"Far be it from me to say...but did your tailor learn his trade at the school for the blind?\")) Subtitles=(Subtitle=(Speaker=\"Vending Machine\",Subtitle=\"For you, I?ll give you half off.\"))}}

 Slate has an unused fight mechanic to fight the player.
-He has really high movement speed, and no actual firearm besides Shock Jockey.
+He has really high movement speed, more health than normal enemies, and no actual firearm besides Shock Jockey.
 He will run around and throw multiple traps at the ground.
 When he is far enough away from you, he will throw them at you.
-He does have more health than normal enemies, but not too much to not be killed.
-Which could mean he was meant to be an actual enemy or has that amount of health so he will not die by the players actions.
 When killed, he will not drop any loot.

 Unused Devil texture